ietf-ztcpp/Charter/Charter.md

 ## Scope of Work:
 The WG will produce specifications and guidance for Zero Trust protocol interoperability, including authenticated-before-connect mechanisms, in-network policy enforcement considerations and control-plane requirements.
-The WG will reuse existing IETF protocols where possible and define new mechanisms only when gaps are identified.
+The WG will define the zero trust principles for which interopreability is to be developed and define new mechanisms only when gaps are identified.
 - For 5G/6G network scenarios: Adapt to typical scenarios; develop interoperability specifications for protocol based on Zero Trust principles in operator networks; and address trust verification and policy scheduling issues brought by multi-domain security requrments in operator networks.
 - For AI agent scenarios: Based on Zero Trust principles, research security requirements for AI agents scenarios.